 It lowers internal friction.

-But stabilisation is not expansion.
+But stabilisation is not development.

 Relief is not capacity.

 Not every block means something is unhealed.
 Sometimes further repair is required.
-Sometimes the next step is conscious expansion.
+Sometimes the next step is conscious structural expansion.

 The key is recognising which mechanism is active.